twolfson/twolfson.com/articles/sexy-bash-prompt.md

 After the test suite was built, I went forward and built the new statuses.
 Then, looking over the code, I realized it was quite mature for a dotfiles script and [broke it out][sexy-bash-prompt].

-The prompt you see before you is the final sexy product.
+The prompt you see before you is the [final sexy product][sexy-bash-prompt].

 [![sexy-bash-prompt screenshot][sexy-screenshot]][sexy-bash-prompt]